UFOMelkor/DkplusCrud/docs/controller.md

 [`DkplusCrud\Controller\Feature\Assigning`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Feature/Assigning.php)
 **Event:** configurable (default: `post`)
 Assigns a variable to the view model.
+By default the variable will be get from the event, so you can assign a paginator or anything else stored in the event object.
+If you want to assign a variable directly you have to call `useEvent(false)`.

 ### CreationFormProvider